Kevin Lepage: 2008–2017

 Lepage was unable to find sponsorship to compete in NASCAR after the 2014 season and instead focused on his business interests.
 On March 21, 2017, Lepage announced he would run in the 55th Milk Bowl on October 1, 2017, at Thunder Road International SpeedBowl with Boyce Racing in what is hinted at as his final race.
 On August 23, 2017, Lepage announced State Water Heaters, Citgo, Vermont Teddy Bear Company, Allen Lumber and Shearer Chevrolet as the sponsors for his final race.
 Unfortunately for Lepage, he had to run the Last Chance qualifying race due to a slow qualifying speed.
 Due to a spin during that race, Lepage came up two positions short of being able to compete in the 55th Milk Bowl.

 Personal life

-Lepage was born in Shelburne in Vermont on June 26, 1962.
+Lepage was born in Shelburne, Vermont on June 26, 1962.
 He was the only stock car driver from Vermont competing in the NASCAR Winston Cup Series in the 1990s.
 Lepage is a practicing Catholic.